clinta/clinta.github.io/_drafts/random-local-passwords.md

 gpg> quit
 ```

-On your salt master, install the pwgen extension module.
+On your salt master, install the [pwgen](https://github.com/clinta/salt-pwgen) extension module.
 Install this in your [extension modules](https://docs.saltstack.com/en/latest/ref/configuration/master.html#extension-modules) directory.
 These directions assume it is `/srv/modules`.

 ```bash
 $ sudo wget https://raw.githubusercontent.com/clinta/salt-pwgen/master/pwgen.py -O /srv/modules/pwgen.py
 ```

 Clone your password store to the salt master, using your salt-master service account.
-In my case I'm clonig it to /opt/passdb
+In my case I'm cloning it to /opt/passdb

 ```bash
 $ cd /opt